KEY TAKEAWAYS

 What is visitor to Canada insurance?

-- Walk-in doctor visits, emergency consultations and prescription drugs suggested by your healthcare professional
+• Emergency consultations and prescription drugs suggested by your health care professional for medical conditions occurring in Canada

 Why do visitors to Canada need health insurance?